oemof/oemof-solph/doc/installation_and_setup.rst

   pip3 install oemof

-If you do not yet have pip installed, see section "Required Python packages" below for further help.
+If you do not yet have pip installed, see section "Required Python packages" below for further help or use WinPython/Anaconda (see below).

 Using WinPython (community driven)